 DEAR TIM: When my wife and I sit on our back patio, we can't hear the door chime.
-I was thinking of adding a second door chime adjacent to the patio door.
+I was thinking of adding a doorbell extension adjacent to the patio door.

 In fact, it is possible to install up to 3 standard door chimes that are activated by front, back, or side door buttons.
 This is handy for people who find themselves working in a basement or up on a second floor area away from the primary door chime.

 To power your additional chime, you will need to install a 16 volt, 30 watt transformer.
 The voltage and wattage of transformers is stamped or printed on the body of the transformer.
 When you install the 30 watt transformer, it can go in the same location as your existing transformer.

 Before you begin to install the new transformer or modify any of the low voltage wiring from the transformer, you need to disconnect the high voltage power to the transformer.
 If you don't do this, you can easily cause an electrical short that will harm the transformer, the door chimes, and/or yourself.

 Make sure the wire is the solid type, not stranded.
 Purchase a large spool containing several hundred feet.
-You will be surprised at how much wire you will use.
+You will be surprised at how much wire you'll use.
 The existing wires in your walls do not require upgrading.

 Don't make the mistake of trying to install a fancy four or eight note chime if you have a traditional two note door chime.
 These fancy door chimes require a fifth wire to be run between the door chime and the door buttons.
 That can get complicated.